 I'll be skiing elsewhere.
 Previously, the proximity to my home had some influence on my choice to stick with Stevens, but recently, traffic issues have become so pervasive on US Highway 2, that I can reach several areas significantly farther away in the same amount of time it takes to commute to Stevens and back. fuel cost is the only difference.
 It pains me to write a harsh review of something that I have supported for so long, but there it is....
 Full Review

 Rate this Resort

-Share your experience at this resort to help other skiers.
+Share your experience at resort Stevens Pass Resort to help other skiers.